fieldtrip/website/reference/ft_analysispipeline.md

    cfg.filetype   = string, can be 'matlab', 'html' or 'dot' cfg.feedback   = string, 'no', 'text', 'gui' or 'yes', whether text and/or
-                    graphical feedback should be presented (default = 'yes') cfg.showinfo   = string or cell array of strings, information to display in the gui boxes, can be any combination of 'functionname', 'revision', 'matlabversion',
+                    graphical feedback should be presented (default = 'yes') cfg.showinfo   = string or cell-array of strings, information to display in the gui boxes, can be any combination of 'functionname', 'revision', 'matlabversion',
                     'computername', 'username', 'calltime', 'timeused',